sterlingwes/unocha-flashes/parsed/westbank-casualties.md

 * Since 7 October 2023 and as of 2 January 2024, Israeli forces have injured 3,949 Palestinians, including at least 593 children; 52 per cent in the context of search-and-arrest and other operations and 40 per cent of them in the context of demonstrations.
 Another 91 Palestinians have been injured by settlers and 12 other Palestinians were injured by either Israeli forces or settlers.
 Some 33 per cent of those injuries have been caused by live ammunition, compared with 9 per cent in the first nine months of 2023. ((8 for #5))

+### Settler Violence

+* Since 7 October 2023 and as of 2 January 2024, OCHA has recorded 372 Israeli settler attacks against Palestinians, resulting in Palestinian casualties (36 incidents), damage to Palestinian-owned property (289 incidents), or both casualties and damage to property (47 incidents).
+The number of such incidents represents almost one third of all settler attacks against Palestinians in the West Bank recorded from 1 January 2023 to date.
+In a [report](https://www.ohchr.org/en/documents/country-reports/flash-report-human-rights-situation-west-bank-including-east-jerusalem-7) on the situation of human rights in the occupied West Bank, including East Jerusalem, the UN Human Rights Office called on the Government of Israel to “ensure that all incidents of violence by settlers and Israeli security forces against Palestinians, including violence against women, and damage to their property, are promptly, effectively, thoroughly and transparently investigated; that perpetrators are prosecuted and, if convicted, punished with appropriate sanctions, and that victims are provided with effective remedies, including adequate compensation, in accordance with international standards.” ((31 for #1))

+* In 2023, 1,227 incidents involving settlers (with or without Israeli forces) resulted in Palestinian casualties and/or property damage in the West Bank, including East Jerusalem.
+Some 911 of these incidents resulted in damage, 163 resulted in casualties and 153 resulted in both.
+This is the highest number in any given year since OCHA started recording incidents involving settlers in 2006. ((100 for #2))

+* The weekly average of such incidents since 7 October stands at 30, compared with 21 incidents per week between 1 January and 6 October 2023\.
+The number of incidents since 7 October has declined from 127 incidents in the first week (7-13 October) to 18 incidents between 23 and 28 December.
+One-third of these incidents included firearms, including shootings and threats of shootings.
+In nearly half of all recorded incidents, Israeli forces were either accompanying or reportedly seen as supporting the attackers. ((97 for #3))

+### Displacement (West Bank) ((31 for #4))

 ### Displacement (West Bank)

 * Since 7 October 2023 and as of 2 January, at least 198 Palestinian households comprising 1,208 people, including 586 children, have been displaced amid settler violence and access restrictions.
 The displaced households are from at least 15 herding/Bedouin communities.
 More than half of the displacements occurred on 12, 15, and 28 October, affecting seven communities.
 They represent 78 per cent of all displacement reported due to settler violence and access restrictions since the beginning of 2023 (1,539 people, including 756 children). ((99 for #1))